Kettlebell: Kettlebell swing

 The kettlebell swing (also the Russian swing, double-arm swing or conventional kettlebell swing) is the fundamental ballistic exercise used to train the posterior chain in a manner similar to broad jumping.
 The kettlebell is swung from just below the groin to somewhere between the upper abdomen and shoulders, with arms straight or slightly bent, the degree of flexion depends on the trajectory of the kettlebell.
 The key to a good kettlebell swing is effectively thrusting the hips, not bending too much at the knees, and sending the weight forwards, as opposed to squatting the weight up, or lifting up with the arms.
 Some knee flexion (squat) may occur during the swing, though the force generated originates from the poster chain hinging muscles that control the hip.

 This exercise requires an intense contraction of the hand, gluteal, abdominal and latissimus muscles as dynamic force is generated in multiple joints including the; hip, knee, ankle and shoulder.

 Variations

-There are many variations of the kettlebell swing, some are, but not limited to: the release and catch swing (two hands switching from pronated to supinated grip), the one-arm swing (a significant anti-rotation challenge), the one-arm alternating catch swing, the walking swing, the suitcase swing, the lateral swing, two kettlebells double arm swing, swing squat style and high swing.
+There are many variations of the kettlebell swing.
+Some examples are: the release and catch swing (two hands switching from pronated to supinated grip), the one-arm swing (a significant anti-rotation challenge), the one-arm alternating catch swing, the walking swing, the suitcase swing, the lateral swing, two kettlebells double arm swing, swing squat style and high swing.